john-science/john-science.github.io/_drafts/2018-06-29-whats-a-haskell.md

 }
 {% endhighlight %}

-And actually, my usually trivial example in Haskell wasn't as simple to construct as I was expecting:
+And actually, my usually trivial example in Haskell wasn't as quick to construct as I was expecting.
+But it is highly readable:

 {% highlight python %}
 fibonacci x =